KallistiOS/KallistiOS/doc/FAQ.md

 I personally don't recommend building every port, but rather building only those you use, but to each his own, as they say.

-### When I try to build a port, I get an error complaining that "curl" is not found.
+### When I try to build a port, I get an error complaining that `curl` is not found.
 What's up with that?

 The curl utility is used by default to download the distribution files for each port.
-If you'd rather use wget to do this (or any other similar utility), edit the kos-ports/config.mk file to point to your favorite utility.
-There is an example in there for using wget already -- just comment out the "FETCH_CMD = curl --progress-bar -O" line by putting a
-# in front of it, and uncomment the line below it to use wget instead.
+If you'd rather use wget to do this (or any other similar utility), edit the `kos-ports/config.mk` file to point to your favorite utility.
+There is an example in there for using `wget` already -- just comment out the `FETCH_CMD = curl --progress-bar -O` line by putting a `#` in front of it, and uncomment the line below it to use wget instead.

-As for why curl is the default, well, it's installed by default on OS X, and is easily available on just about any *nix-like system.
+As for why `curl` is the default, well, it's installed by default on OS X, and is easily available on just about any *nix-like system.